vixxofsweden/iframe-emulator/README.md

 # iframeify
-Use a div to display responsive patterns like you would inside an iframe
+Turns a div into a faux iframe that can be used to display responsive patterns. **Still experimental and has only been tested in a recent version of Chrome**

 ## Currently works with the following types of media queries: